liferay/liferay-docs-dxp-cloud/user/articles/05-app-management/03-environment-variables.markdown

 ## Adding Environment Variables via the Web Console

-To add environment variables to your service, go to the service's *Environment Variables* tab and add as many variables as you need.
+To add environment variables to your service, follow these steps:

+1. Go to the service's *Environment Variables* tab.

+2. Add as many variables as you need.
 Enter each environment variable as a key-value pair, with the variable name (key) in a field on the left, and the value in the field to its right.

+3. Click *Save*.

-| **Note:** Changes won't take place until clicking the save button.
-Once the
+| **Note:** Your changes aren't registered until you click the Save button.
+Once
-| save button is clicked the effected service will actually restart with the
-| newly defined environment variable values.
+| you do so, the service restarts with the new environment variable values.

 ![Figure 1: You can add environment variables via the web console.](../../images/env-vars-add-web-console.png)